byu-cs324/byu-cs324/REMOTE_ACCESS.md

  1. Access the CS network.

-    To log on to a CS lab machine remotely, you must access the CS network.
+    To log on to a CS lab machine remotely, you must first gain access the CS network.
 There are two ways to access the CS network:

     - *If you are in the TMCB*, simply connect to the "eduroam" WiFi.
 If you are in the TMCB and you are currently enrolled in a CS class, then